Why is this called a Confucius Institute?

 Each Confucius Institute is paired with an academic or cultural organization in China.
 UNC Charlotte’s partner institution is Shanxi University, a comprehensive university of the arts and sciences.

 This partnership will establish a mechanism to explore development of an exchange of students and faculty between the U.S. and China to study at both campuses.
 The UNC Charlotte Confucius Institute could also enhance existing university relationships between other Chinese research institutions and other educational institutions.
-It could mean increased Chinese language instruction as the Confucius Institute develops.

 What will a Confucius Institute mean for business in Charlotte and the region?